 Rep. Doug Collins (R-Ga), the House Judiciary Committee’s ranking Republican, sounded off Monday at the Democratic members of the Judiciary Committee, tweeting:

 People not included in Judiciary Democrats’ investigation of @POTUS: Santa Claus, the Tooth Fairy, and Elvis.
 At this rate, best case scenario for their sprawling investigation is that we FINALLY discover who framed Roger Rabbit.— Rep. Doug Collins (@RepDougCollins) March 4, 2019

-It can’t be understated how damaging of an impact the unsubstantiated accusations against Roger Rabbit had on Toontown, a suburb of Los Angeles, which was torn apart by the framing…oh, Charlie says to talk about the President Trump thing.
+It can’t be understated how damaging of an impact the unsubstantiated accusations against Roger Rabbit had on Toontown, a suburb of Los Angeles, which was torn apart by the framing…oh, I’ve been asked to talk about the President Trump thing.

 In pursuit of these new areas of investigation, the House Judiciary Committee issued document requests to a whopping 81 agencies, individuals, and other entities with ties to President Trump, including members of the Trump family, the Trump Organization, the Trump campaign, the Trump Foundation, the presidential inaugural committee, and the White House.
 These document requests will help the House Judiciary Committee determine which witnesses to summon and which avenues against President Trump are the most promising.

 Nadler denied Democrats are pursuing impeachment investigations.
 Rep. Nadler

 stated, “impeachment is a long way down the road.
 We don’t have the facts yet,